 d.
 December 13, 1957 at Vancouver; bur.
 Queen's Park Cemetery, Calgary

-According to his Mother's obituary in 1926, he was living in Alberta.
+He was living with his family in 1921, and working as a bank clerk.
+According to his Mother's obituary in 1926, he was then living in Alberta.
 He first appears in the Henderson's Directory for Calgary in 1930 where he was living at 1020 13 Ave.
-West and working for "John Deere Plow".
+West, and working for "John Deere Plow".
 He is not mentioned in his Father's obituary.

 St. Clair and Christina had issues as follows: